Real-life cases, data encryption, and testimonials using RFID and NFC technology

 Practical example:

-- In lithium batteries: allows tracking from the mine to the electric car, including whether the materials were recycled, the country of origin, and the content of critical metals.
+- In lithium batteries: it allows tracking from the mine to the electric car, including whether the materials were recycled, the country of origin, and the content of critical metals.

 Advantage: